wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/asset-transactions/public-functions.md

 Description of specified assets.

-<note type="warning" title="">This method becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
+> :warning: This method becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
 See [Activation Protocol](/en/blockchain/waves-protocol/activation-protocol).
-Version 1.2.x is currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.</note>
+Version 1.2.x is currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 **Request params:**